 The current search for a new custodian, almost one hundred years on, is simply due to old age and an increasing lack of mobility for boarding.
 This is a great opportunity to buy a true British classic in concourse condition.

-More photos to follow.
 Please register your interest with the office by phone or email.
+The boat is available for viewing at Beale Park boat store by appointment.